griddb/c_client/README.md

     $ ./a.out <GridDB notification address(default is 239.0.0.1)> <GridDB notification port(default is 31999)>
       <GridDB cluster name> <GridDB user> <GridDB password>
       -->Person: name=name02 status=false count=2 lob=[65, 66, 67, 68, 69, 70, 71, 72, 73, 74]

+Note: The gridstore.h file on client/c/include folder is used for building.

 ## Document
   Refer to the file below for more detailed information.